 The Mid Bucks Beekeepers Association runs courses each year to help new beekeepers learn the craft of beekeeping and established beekeepers improve their skills.

 Covering the basic skills and knowledge of beekeeping, the BBKA Basic Assessment is an excellent course for beekeepers wanting to consolidate their working knowledge of beekeeping as well as a proven way for established beekeepers to bring themselves up to date with such things as disease management.
 It is also is the starting point and entry requirement for all other BBKA examinations and assessments.

-We will be running training sessions for the BBKA Basic Assessment starting in May 2018.
+We will be running the next training sessions for the BBKA Basic Assessment starting in May 2019.
 These sessions are open to all members who have kept bees for at least 12 months.

 - manipulation and equipment,

 You can attend the training sessions without going on to sit the formal assessment.
 There is no charge for the training sessions but there is a fee of £20 for the final assessment.
 If you do decide to take the formal assessment, please note that there will also be an opportunity for a mock assessment with one of our more experienced beekeepers before taking the actual assessment.